Satyagraha: How Ahimsa became a Political Term

 Divide and rule

 Above all, this division policy of the British colonial government was a reaction to the Hindu-dominated Congress movement, which gained increasing popularity.
-Therefore, the Council Act‚ of 1909 (Morley-Minto Reforms) gave excessive significance to religious affiliation as an identity-forming instance.
+Therefore, the Council Act of 1909 (Morley-Minto Reforms) gave excessive significance to religious affiliation as an identity-forming instance.

-In India, the situation anyway was much more complex than in the Arabic cultural space.
+In India, the situation was much more complex than in the Arabic cultural space.
 For, here not only one single religion was dominant.
-Rather, it was and still is just the plurality of religions, cultures, and languages that make India so unique.
+Rather, it was and still is just the plurality of religions, cultures, and languages that make India unique.
 Besides a large Hindu majority and a big Muslim minority, many other smaller religious communities exist in India – such as Sikhs, Parsi, Buddhists, Jains, Roman and protestant Christians, Jews, and many other less-known faiths.

 Moreover, the Indian Muslim community had its divisions.
-In South, India Muslims were in the minority and therefore sought the protection of the state.
+In South India Muslims were in the minority and therefore sought the protection of the state.
 Whereas in the Northern states, especially in Punjab and Bengal, they formed a majority and rather tended to separatism.

 Muslim League